dsc-umass/umass-dsc-website/README.md

-# umass-dsc-website
+# UMass-DSC-Website
- Official DSC Website
+ Official DSC Website for UMass Amherst, built with nodeJS, deployed on Firebase.